 Example 3: The following table shows the number of apple trees planted by the gardener of a school in different years.
 Draw the bar graph to represent the data.

 Years Number of Apple Trees 2005 150 2006 220 2007 350 2008 150 2009 300 2010 380

 Solution: The data is represented by the bar graph as follows:

 FAQs on Bar Graph

-What is the Difference Between Bar Graph and Histogram?
+What is the Difference Between a Bar Graph and a Histogram?

-The difference between histograms and bar graphs is that bars in a bar graph are not adjacent to each other.
+The difference between histograms and bar graphs is that the bars in a bar graph are not adjacent to each other.
 On the other hand, in a histogram two consecutive bars are adjacent.
-In a bar graph, there must be equal spacing between the two consecutive bars whereas in a histogram bar should be attached to each other and the X-axis should show only continuous data only in terms of numbers.
+In a bar graph, there must be equal spacing between the two consecutive bars whereas in a histogram, the bars should be attached to each other and the X-axis should show only continuous data only in terms of numbers.